The Hedgehog Review offers critical reflections on contemporary culture: how we shape it, and how it shapes us.

 Since 1999, The Hedgehog Review has proposed one theme and invited major thinkers from various disciplines to address such topics as the idea of hope, political mythologies, authenticity, celebrity culture, work and dignity, science and the moral life, the current crisis of attention, the precarious state of the American Dream, and the ways we think about poverty.
 Over the years, the journal has received numerous accolades: inclusion in The Best American Essays 2022; awards from the Council of Editors of Learned Journals (Best Public Intellectual Special Edition, 2022, 2018 and 2012, and Best New Journal, 2000); finalist for a 2019 Pushcart Prize Award (two essays); and finalist for a 2017 National Magazine Award.
 In addition to its incisive single-topic essays, each issue features brief commentaries, book reviews, photo essays, and original art.
 Combine all of this with a commitment to lively, jargon-free writing, and you have the formula that has made The Hedgehog Review indispensable reading for a discerning community of readers.

-The current volume: The Varieties of Travel Experience
+The current volume: In Need of Repair

 SELECT CONTENTS: